Frequently Asked Questions

 add remove

-There are many great causes out there, however all funds raised through The Push-Up Challenge will go to the Canadian Mental Health Association.
+There are many great causes out there, however you can only fundraise for CMHA through The Push-Up Challenge.

 What is CMHA's Charitable Registration Number?